soxueren/atsd/integration/nmon/scheduled-file-upload.md

 ### Step 2.

-Add the following contents to the /opt/nmon/nmon_script.sh file replacing atsd_server with ATSD hostname or IP address:
+Add the following contents to the `/opt/nmon/nmon_script.sh` file replacing `atsd_server` with the ATSD hostname or IP address.